Exchangeable pairs, switchings, and random regular graphs: Eigenvalue fluctuations of random regular graphs

-\end{prop} By Theorem~\ref{thm:CNBWbound}, we know the limiting distribution of $\sum_{i=1}^nf(\lambda_i)$ when $f(x)=\Gamma_k(x)$.
-The plan now is to extend this to a more general class of functions by approximating by this polynomial basis.
-We note the following bounds on the eigenvalues of uniform random regular graphs. \begin{prop} Let $G_n$ be a uniform random $d$-regular graph on $n$ vertices. \begin{enumerate}[(a)] \item Suppose that $d\geq 3$ is fixed.
-For any $\eps>0$, asymptotically almost surely, all but the highest eigenvalue of $G_n$ is bounded by $2\sqrt{d-1}+\eps$. \item Suppose that $d=d(n)$ satisfies $d=o(n^{1/2})$.
-Then for some constant $\Cl{ks}$, asymptotically almost surely, all but the highest eigenvalue of $G_n$ is bounded by $\Cr{ks}\sqrt{d}$. \end{enumerate} \end{prop} \begin{proof} It is well known that (\ref{item:dfixed}) follows from the results in \cite{Fri} by various contiguity results, but we cannot find an argument written down anywhere and will give one here.
+for all $n$. \end{enumerate} \end{prop} \begin{proof} It is well known that (\ref{item:dfixed}) follows from the results in \cite{Fri} by various contiguity results, but we cannot find an argument written down anywhere and will give one here.
 When $d$ is even, it follows from \cite[Theorem~1.1]{Fri} and the fact that for fixed $d$, permutation random graphs have no loops or multiple edges with probability bounded away from zero.
 This implies that the eigenvalue bound holds for permutation random graphs conditioned to be simple, and \cite[Corollary~1.1]{GJKW} transfers the result to the uniform model.
 When $d$ is odd (and $n$ even, as it has to be), we apply \cite[Theorem~1.3]{Fri}, which gives the eigenvalue bound for graphs formed by superimposing $d$ random perfect matchings of the $n$ vertices.
 These are simple with probability bounded away from zero, and \cite[Corollary~4.17]{Wor99} transfers the result to the uniform model.

 Fact~(\ref{item:dgrows}) is proven in a more general context in \cite[Lemma~18]{BFSU}. \end{proof}